rumca-js/Django-link-archive/README_development.md

 We want small footprint.
 The database cannot grow indefinitely.

 Keep limits on user actions:
- - store up to preconfigured amount of data.
-Searches might be store for a user, but we store only about 100 searches.
-Newer replace older
- - store data only for links that are in the operational database.
-If links leave operational database, so are data related to it: comments, votes
+ - store data only necessary amount of data
- - always define archive limit
+ - always define archive limit, we do not allow the database to grow indefinitely
- - always define amount of days when entries are removed

 # Development